quaro77/isobands/README.md

 x3;y2;value

-Draws the map in a preview window and exports in .CSV format with WKT geometry (ready for QGIS import) or in ESRI shapefile format.
+Draws the map in a preview window, with mouse selection, panning, zoom.

+Exports in .CSV format with WKT geometry (ready for QGIS import) or in ESRI shapefile format.

 Example usage: